gabriellefu/kafka/docs/streams/developer-guide/streams-rebalance-protocol.md

 ## Centralized Assignment Configuration

 Core assignment options are configured centrally on the broker, without relying on each client's configuration.
 This allows tuning a streams group without redeploying the streams application.
-The core assignment option introduced on the broker-side is `num.standby.replicas`.
-This can be configured both globally on the broker and dynamically for specific streams groups through the `IncrementalAlterConfigs` and `DescribeConfigs` RPCs.
+The assignment options moved to the broker-side are `num.standby.replicas`, `num.warmup.replicas`, `acceptable.recovery.lag` and `rack.aware.assignment.tags`.
+Each of these can be configured both globally on the broker (with a `group.streams.` prefix) and dynamically for specific streams groups (with a `streams.` prefix) through the `IncrementalAlterConfigs` and `DescribeConfigs` RPCs.
+See the [broker configuration](/{version}/configuration/broker-configs) and [group configuration](/{version}/configuration/group-configs) documentation for the full list.

 The last used assignment configuration is stored in the group metadata on the broker.
 This way, if an assignment configuration is dynamically changed, reassignment can be triggered immediately.